reactjs-dallas/reactjs-dallas-site/src/pages/backers/backers.md

 <p class="description">Support the ReactJS Dallas User Group through donations.</p>

 All work done for ReactJS Dallas is open-source and volunteer.
 All code is MIT-licensed.
-The support of these awesome backers help us continue our mission of connecting the Dallas/Fort Worth developer community.
+The support of these awesome sponsors and backers helps us continue our mission of connecting the Dallas/Fort Worth developer community.
 If you'd like to join them, please consider:

 - [Become a backer or sponsor on OpenCollective](https://opencollective.com/reactjs-dallas).